idio-sync/romm-comm/README.md

 # RomM-ComM (RomM Communicator Module)

-A Discord bot that integrates with the [RomM](https://github.com/rommapp/romm) API to provide information about your ROM collection.
+A Discord bot that integrates with the [RomM](https://github.com/rommapp/romm) API to provide information about your ROM collection and conrol RomM from Discord.

 ## Features